Tom Stoppard: Early life and education

-In 1945, his mother, Martha, married British army major Kenneth Stoppard, who gave the boys his English surname and moved the family to England in 1946.
-Stoppard's stepfather believed strongly that "to be born an Englishman was to have drawn first prize in the lottery of life"—a quote from Cecil Rhodes—telling his 9-year-old stepson: "Don't you realize that I made you British?" setting up Stoppard's desire as a child to become "an honorary Englishman".
-He has said, "I fairly often find I'm with people who forget I don't quite belong in the world we're in.
-I find I put a foot wrong—it could be pronunciation, an arcane bit of English history—and suddenly I'm there naked, as someone with a pass, a press ticket".
-This is reflected in his characters, he observes, who are "constantly being addressed by the wrong name, with jokes and false trails to do with the confusion of having two names".
-Stoppard attended the Dolphin School in Nottinghamshire, and later completed his education at Pocklington School in the East Riding of Yorkshire, which he hated.
+In 1945, his mother married Kenneth Stoppard, a major in the British Army.
+Kenneth adopted her children and the family moved to Nottingham, England, in 1946.
+In Nottingham, Stoppard was "warmly welcomed" by his stepfather's family and he later noted that by this point in his life "English was my only language.
+Suddenly I was an English schoolboy."
+Stoppard once wrote that his upbringing in England led him to become "an honorary Englishman", and stated that "I fairly often find I'm with people who forget I don't quite belong in the world we're in.
+I find I put a foot wrong—it could be pronunciation, an arcane bit of English history—and suddenly I'm there naked, as someone with a pass, a press ticket."
+This is reflected in his characters, he observed, who are "constantly being addressed by the wrong name, with jokes and false trails to do with the confusion of having two names."
+Stoppard attended the Dolphin School, a preparatory school in Nottinghamshire, and later Pocklington School, a private school in the East Riding of Yorkshire.
+Pocklington School built the Tom Stoppard Theatre in his name, which he opened in May 2001.

-Stoppard left school at 17 and began work as a journalist for the Western Daily Press in Bristol, without attending university.
+Stoppard left school at 17 and began work as a journalist for the Western Daily Press in Bristol.
 Years later, he came to regret the decision to forgo a university education, but at the time, he loved his work as a journalist and was passionate about his career.
 He worked at the paper from 1954 until 1958, when the Bristol Evening World offered Stoppard the position of feature writer, humour columnist, and secondary drama critic, which took him into the world of theatre.
-At the Bristol Old Vic, at the time a well-regarded regional repertory company, Stoppard formed friendships with director John Boorman and actor Peter O'Toole early in their careers.
+At the Bristol Old Vic, a well-regarded regional repertory company, Stoppard formed friendships with director John Boorman and actor Peter O'Toole early in their careers.
 In Bristol, he became known more for his strained attempts at humour and unstylish clothes than for his writing.